-Roughly 8 percent of American teens identify as LGBT+, according to the Centers for Disease Control and Prevention, although other research points to a significantly higher percentage.
+Roughly 8 percent of American teens identify as LGBT+, according to the Centers for Disease Control and Prevention.
 Within those numbers are a wide array of gender identities and expressions, from bi to pan to genderqueer.

 For the parents of today's adolescents, "the talk" is a lot more complicated than it used to be.
 With a rapidly evolving landscape of identities and ways to describe them, and a generation that views terms such as "gay" and "straight" as old-fashioned, are today's parents ready?